rillonline/writing/kearsarge/kearsarge.md

 since they routinely signed all sorts of documents when entering and leaving star systems.

-My dad simply want to know the players to make his job of policing and safeguarding the service workers easily.
+My dad simply wanted to know the players to make his job of policing and safeguarding the service workers easier.
 Were there any new players in town?
 Had alliances shifted.
 Was there more here than met the eye?

 Personally, I thought so.
 I did not think her death involved the local